huggingface/open-r1/slurm/piston/README.md

 ```bash
 export PISTON_ENDPOINTS=slurm
 ```
+Alternatively your can add `PISTON_ENDPOINTS=slurm` to your .env file.

 You can also change `PISTON_MAX_REQUESTS_PER_ENDPOINT`, which tries to limit how many simultaneous requests each worker will handle (1 by default).
 Keep in mind that this is a local limit and in distributed setups, as there is no global limit, workers might sometimes be overwhelmed when some processes hit the same worker.